 At St Vincent de Paul Catholic Primary School, we regard the safeguarding of children as our main priority.
 We believe that we all have the right to be happy, to be safe and to learn.
 We all have the responsibility to make this happen.
 We will ensure that:

-• All staff and volunteers working at our school have a responsibility to report concerns to one of the safeguarding team: Mrs Salters (Head Teacher), Mr Vasco (Designated Safeguarding Lead) or Mrs O’Keefe (SENCo)
+- All staff and volunteers working at our school have a responsibility to report concerns to one of the safeguarding team: Mrs Salters (Head Teacher and Designated Safeguarding Lead), Miss Parkinson and Mrs Foy (Deputy Designated Safeguarding Leads)

 Our safeguarding policies cover all areas of school life and include: